Ultraviolet Spectropolarimetry: on the origin of rapidly rotating B stars: Introduction

-B-emission or Be stars are formally defined by having observed emission in the hydrogen Balmer lines at some time.
-However, there are numerous physically different types of objects which meet this phenomenological description such as the Herbig Ae/Be stars, B[e] supergiants, B stars with strong magnetospheres, interacting binaries, etc \citep[see Table 1 in][]{Porter2003}.
-In what follows, one of the types of stars we consider are the ``classical Be stars'' (hereafter Be stars) which are non-supergiant B-type stars that have exhibited this type of emission at some time \citep{Collins1987}.
-As the definition implies, these stars are variable and they have a range of timescales.
-They are distinguished by their rapid rotation which is thought to be less than critical (see \citet{Rivinius2013} and references therein).
-The gaseous circumstellar disks, when present, are formed from material ejected from the central star which slowly flows outward facilitated by viscosity commonly called the viscous decretion disk, VDD, and originally proposed by \citet{Lee1991}.
-Currently, the VDD model, has been successful in reproducing observations over a range of wavelengths and with different observational techniques (see, for example, \citet{Haubois2014, Vieira2017,Rimulo2018,Klement2019,Ghoreyshi2021,Marr2021}).
-Mounting evidence suggests that the disks rotate in a Keplerian fashion \citep{Rivinius2013}.
-These disks are also geometrically thin as conclusively demonstrated in a study of seven Be star disks by \citet{Quirrenbach1997} using interferometry and spectropolarimetry.
-Radiative processes within these disks result in numerous observational effects including continuum and line emission, infrared and radio excess, linear polarization, and UV resonance features from wind-disk interaction, all of which are generally variable in time as the density and temperature profiles of the disk can evolve on timescales from hours to decades.
-The physical extent of these disks is a somewhat ambiguous quantity, since different observables probe different regions of the circumstellar environment.
-For instance, linear polarization and optical continuum emission are generally formed in the inner-most disks (within a few stellar radii or less), while radio emission can arise from disk material out to several hundred stellar radii.
-For example, see figure~12 in \citet{Haubois2012}, which shows the radial distances where the bulk of these observables are produced for an early Be disk model.
+The gaseous circumstellar disks of Be stars are formed from material ejected from the central star which, due to viscosity, slowly flows outward.
+Such disks, called viscous decretion disks (VDDs), were originally proposed by \citet{Lee1991}.
+The VDD model has been successful in reproducing observations over a range of wavelengths that were obtained with different observational techniques (see, for example, \citet{Haubois2014, Vieira2017,Rimulo2018,Klement2019,Ghoreyshi2021,Marr2021}).
+Mounting evidence suggests that the disks rotate in a near-Keplerian fashion \citep{Rivinius2013}.
+These disks are also geometrically thin as conclusively demonstrated in an interferometric and spectropolarimetric study of seven Be star disks by \citet{Quirrenbach1997}.
+Radiative processes within the disks result in numerous observational effects, including line emission, excess continuum emission especially at infrared and radio wavelengths, linear polarization, and UV features from wind-disk interaction.
+All are generally variable in time, as the density and temperature profiles of the disk can evolve on timescales from hours to decades.
+The physical extent of these disks is ambiguous, since different observables probe different regions of the circumstellar environment.
+For instance, linear polarization and optical continuum emission are generally formed in the innermost parts of the disk (within a few stellar radii or less), while radio emission can arise from disk material out to several hundred stellar radii.
+Figure~12 in \citet{Haubois2012} shows the radial distances where the bulk of these observables are produced for an early Be disk model.